 It is usual for a Settlement Agreement to be entered into either shortly before or after terminating an employee’s employment.
 These agreements are often used when redundancies are made, but they can be used in various other situations.

 A Settlement Agreement allows for a clean break of the employment relationship where your employee agrees to waive their right to bring employment claims in return for an agreed sum.
 Generally speaking, you can pay the first £30,000 compensation for the Settlement Agreement tax free, but this will not apply to all payments.
-Tax on Settlement Agreements differ according to a range of considerations.
+Taxation on Settlement Agreements differ according to a range of considerations.

 Very often, an employee will have holiday owing to them when the employment ends.
 You are obliged to pay your employees in lieu of accrued but untaken holiday when employment is terminated.
 Payments made in lieu of holiday are taxable.